Reform of the Banking System

 - It will reward everyone for hard work and savings and give everyone an opportunity for upward economic mobility.

-- It will limit the expansion of the money supply to the expansion of the real assets in the economy.
+- It will limit the expansion of the money supply to the expansion of the real assets in the economy, curbing inflation naturally.

 - It will eliminate a source of money for laundering and corruption by preventing the government and central banks from printing money for themselves.

-- The purchasing power of money will be stable as what we traditionally call “inflation” is the result of new money entering the economy for a non-productive purpose.
+- The purchasing power of money will be stable as new money is converted into new assets.

 Comments